evajterry/CS260/notes.md

 *Git Pull* - used to fetch and merge changes from a remote repository into your current local branch in one step.
 It brings your local branch up-to-date with the latest changes from the remote repository.
 If there are any conflicts during the merge, Git will ask you to resolve them before completing the pull.

+## Using Ubuntu

+*SSH* - Use the ssh console program to shell into your production environment server. *Syntax:* ssh -i Desktop/mcqueen.pem ubuntu@poetryportfolios.click

+*CaddyFile* - configuration file for the Caddy web server. *Commands:* :wq (w saves, q quits) *Restarting Caddy* - Restart Caddy so that your changes take effect.
+Note that this requires you to use sudo (super user do) to elevate your user to have the rights to restart the gateway. *syntax* - sudo service caddy restart